Best paintball guns under 300 | Ultimate Buyer’s Guide

 Durability

 You won’t have to constantly dash into a gunfight only to “repair” a gun that needs a bolt engaged because no bolt needs to be pulled back like there is on the Tippman.
-It is a more effective shooter that would work wonderfully for woods ball and represents a significant improvement over the Tippmann Cronus.
+It is a more effective shooter that would work wonderfully for woods ball and represents a significant improvement over the Tippmann tmc Cronus.

 Pros